The Keep (Wilson novel)

 The Keep is a 1981 horror novel by American writer F. Paul Wilson.
 It is also the first volume in a series of six novels known as The Adversary Cycle.
-It appeared on the New York Times Best Seller list and has been adapted into a film by Michael Mann in 1983 and as a limited series of comics in 2005.
+It appeared on the New York Times Best Seller list and has been adapted into a film by Michael Mann in 1983 and as a limited series of comics in 2006.

+Composition

+In answer to a claim that Tolkien's The Lord of the Rings was an influence on The Keep, Wilson responded:First off, I'm not a fan of LOtR – I struggled through it once as a teen (skimming a lot) and never looked back. [...]
+The influences on The Keep were Ludlum, R. E. Howard, and Lovecraft.